 It's important to know that even though it might feel really scary, panic attacks are not life-threatening, and they will pass.
-Once the body metabolises the adrenaline, which might take 5-10 minutes, your body will return to a more normal and manageable state.
+It is just the adrenaline making these symptoms feel really intense, but once the body metabolises that adrenaline, which might take 5-10 minutes, your body will return to a more normal and manageable state.

-Another thing to keep in mind is that often what makes panic attacks worse is a fear of the body sensations that often go along with it.
+Another thing to keep in mind is that often what makes panic attacks worse is a fear of the body sensations that often go along with it, which can kind of add extra panic to the panic and make it last longer.
 This is so understandable considering how uncomfortable and intense they can be, especially if you don't know what's causing them.

-Being aware of the signs and signals of the orange zone, and remembering that they are just physiological responses in the body that will pass, is extremely helpful when learning to cope with panic and freeze.
+Being aware of the signs and signals of the orange zone, and remembering that they are just physiological responses in the body that are not life-threatening and will pass, is extremely helpful when learning to cope with panic and freeze.